MartaJopp/pac-connect/README.md

-# Name of Project

-One Paragraph of project description goes here.
-Link to the live version of the app if it's hosted on Heroku.
+# PAC Connect

+PAC Connect is a communication application for the Parent, Athlete, Coach triangle geared specifically towards gymnastics.
+It provides a layer of protection to the athlete by aligning with Safe Sport policy and sending copies of messages between the athlete and coach to the parent.
+It also provides separation to the coach's personal accounts.

 ## Built With

-List technologies and frameworks here
+PostgreSQL
+Express
+AngularJS
+Node.js
+Filestack
+Moment.js
+Angular-Carousel

 ## Getting Started